 A Doctorate in Arts (D.A.), honorary doctorate, or any other degree equivalent is not considered a qualified Ph.D. for purposes of application to this fellowship.

 Applications should be submitted via our online application system.
-Please do not submit additional materials with your application, only the required documents as specified below.
-Applicants will be notified when their applications have been received and will be notified of the Fellowship outcome by the end of February.
-Please do not call or email our staff members to check on the status of applications.
-They will not have access to your files.
+Please do not submit additional materials with your application; only the required documents as specified below.
+Applicants will be notified when their applications have been received and will be notified of the fellowship outcome by the beginning of March.
+Please do not call or email our staff members to check on the status of your application.
+They will not have access to your file.
 Our appointments committee will make the final decision.

 If, after lodging your application for a HCBSS Postdoctoral Fellowship, you accept another position or postdoctoral fellowship, please withdraw your application as soon as possible by emailing firstname.lastname@example.org.

-The application to the HCBSS Postdoctoral Fellowship consists of the following material:
+Application to the HCBSS Postdoctoral Fellowship requires the following materials:

 - Curriculum vitae;